List of elements by stability of isotopes

 Isotope half-lives.
 The darker more stable isotope region departs from the line of protons (Z) = neutrons (N), as the element number Z becomes larger.

 Of the first 82 chemical elements in the periodic table, 80 have isotopes considered to be stable.
 Overall, there are 251 known stable isotopes in total.

 Background

 Atomic nuclei consist of protons and neutrons, which attract each other through the nuclear force, while protons repel each other via the electric force due to their positive charge.
 These two forces compete, leading to some combinations of neutrons and protons being more stable than others.
 Neutrons stabilize the nucleus, because they attract protons, which helps offset the electrical repulsion between protons.
 As a result, as the number of protons increases, an increasing ratio of neutrons to protons is needed to form a stable nucleus; if too many or too few neutrons are present with regard to the optimum ratio, the nucleus becomes unstable and subject to certain types of nuclear decay.
-Unstable isotopes decay through various radioactive decay pathways, most commonly alpha decay or beta decay, but rarer types of decay including spontaneous fission and cluster decay are known; more detail can be found at radioactive decay.
+Unstable isotopes decay through various radioactive decay pathways, most commonly alpha decay or beta decay, but rarer types of decay including spontaneous fission and cluster decay are known.